 Consultation will seek to engage an audience of relevant stakeholders at both a national and local level.
 National stakeholders have been identified from varied bog restoration and rehabilitation efforts undertaken by Bord na Móna over the past 40 years, with particular emphasis on engagement with stakeholders during their Biodiversity Action Plan programme since 2010.
 National Stakeholders includes relevant government departments and agencies, relevant semi-state bodies, NGOs and other environmentally-focused groups with a national remit.

-Stakeholders can be emailed a copy of this draft plan when it has been finalised internally by Bord na Móna, and invited to make submissions on the objectives and content of this plan in relation to Kilaranny Bog.
+Stakeholders were notified when the draft plan was finalised internally by Bord na Móna, and invited to make submissions on the objectives and content of this plan in relation to Kilaranny Bog.
+The draft plans and final versions of the rehab plans are available on the Bord an Mona website (www.pcasinfo.ie).

-There has been ongoing consultation about rehabilitation and other general issues over the years about Kilaranny Bog with various stakeholders in relation to:
+There has been ongoing consultation about rehabilitation and other general issues over the years about BnM bogs in general and Kilaranny Bog with various stakeholders in relation to:

-- General consultation with range of stakeholders at annual Bord na Mna Biodiversity Action Plan review days 2010-2018. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc.). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Bird surveys and monitoring carried out by Birdwatch Ireland for Bord na Móna, - Ongoing development of cycle tracks (Offaly Leader, Offaly County Council and Failte Ireland);
+- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018. - Midlands & East Regional WFD Operational Committee (River Basin Management Plans). - Sub-committee on Shannon Flooding Work Programme and Measures (OPW, Waterways Ireland, ESB, LA's, Fisheries Ireland, NPWs etc.). - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht). - Bird surveys and monitoring carried out by Birdwatch Ireland for Bord na Móna, - Ongoing development of cycle tracks/greenways on BnM land to create loops, to connect different areas and to support local amenity and tourism (Offaly Leader, Offaly County Council, ORNI and Failte Ireland); - Consultation with Green Offaly regarding a proposed Peatland Biosphere Reserve in Offaly.

-To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Kilaranny Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) have been contacted.
-Any identified local interest groups have been sought and informed of the opportunity to engage with this rehabilitation plan, and when identified have been invited to submit their comments or observations in relation to the proposed rehabilitation at Kilaranny Bog (see Appendix XI).
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Kilaranny Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) were contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified were invited to submit their comments or observations in relation to the proposed rehabilitation at Kilaranny Bog (see Appendix XI).

-4.2 Issues raised by Consultees
+4.2.
+Issues raised by Consultees